aunfl0w/frozen-particle-waves/README.md

 ## First Features
 The first goal is to get a working camera monitoring framework.
 This will capture images from various network cameras in a flexible and extensible manner.
-A minimally functional UI needs to be added as well.
+A minimally functional UI is included in the app also.

 ## Architecture
 One of the other goals is to provide a learning project for spring boot.
 The UI will also likely be built with Angular.